mctorresz/mctorresz.github.io/resume.md

 ## Skills ##
 - Proficient with Windows, OSX, and Linux (Ubuntu/RHEL/Manjaro/Solus)
 - Comfortable with CLI – ssh, user entitlement, scripting, and compiling
-- Experience with and advocate of Process Mapping, Data Analytics,
+- Experience with and advocate of Process Mapping, Data Analytics, and Plain English writing
+- Experience with Red Book, Yellow Book, and Green Book standards
 - Experience using Amazon AWS, Google Cloud, and Microsoft Azure
 - Familiar with NIST, COBIT, FERPA and HIPPA security standards